sympy/sympy/doc/src/modules/matrices/matrices.rst

     >>> soln = A.LUsolve(b)
     >>> soln
     [3]
-    [ ]
     [7]
-    [ ]
     [5]

 There's also a nice Gram-Schmidt orthogonalizer which will take a set of vectors and orthogonalize then with respect to another another.
-There is an optional argument which specifies whether or not the output should also be normalized, it defaults to False.
+There is an optional argument which specifies whether or not the output should also be normalized, it defaults to ``False``.
 Let's take some vectors and orthogonalize them - one normalized and one not:

     >>> L = [Matrix([2,3,5]), Matrix([3,6,2]), Matrix([8,3,6])]